7 No-nonsense paths to grants for Hispanic small business owners

 2. FedEx small business grant

 The multinational delivery service conducts an annual contest that awards 10 small businesses grants up to a maximum of $50,000 each.
-In its seventh year, the FedEx Small Business Grant Contest doubled the size of its 10 grants.
 While not limited to just Hispanic participants, it welcomes everyone to enter.
 As a qualification, you must have a FedEx account in good standing as a US-based payer.
 However, you may not qualify if you currently have certain FedEx discounts.
-The entry period for this contest is from February 16 to March 9 each year.
+The 2022 contest is over, but check the website for updates on the 2023 contest.

 4. Business Consortium Fund